Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 3. Lesson topic

-(Annex 1 ...
+(Annex 1 .
 Slide 4)

-a) Techniques for drawing up the characteristics of heroes
+a) Techniques for compiling characterizations of heroes

-(Annex 1 ...
+(Annex 1 .
 Slide 3)

-Methods for compiling the characteristics of literary heroes:
+Techniques for compiling characteristics of literary heroes:

 – external features (portrait);